 A year’s worth of one student’s homeschool papers, workbooks, and projects can be hard to store.
-Multiply that times several years and a number of children, and it can be overwhelming.
-You don’t need to keep it all!
-Here are some tips to help you decide what to keep and what can be thrown out.
+Multiply that times several years and any number of children, and it can be overwhelming.
+But there’s good news: you don’t need to keep it all!
+Here are some organizational tips to help you decide what to keep and what can be thrown out.

 A Representative Sample

 You don’t need to keep every assignment your child has done.
 Instead, keep a representative sample.
 Choose a few key assignments in each subject from throughout the year, specifically selecting the ones that show the progress your child has made.
 Be sure to keep something from the beginning, middle, and end of each school year, and date each item.
 While you don’t need to keep everything during the current school year, families sometimes find it helpful to hold onto schoolwork for the current year and then decide what to keep at the end of the year.

 Keep the Best

 Unless you are keeping something to show a specific skill your child needs to work on or has shown improvement in, keep only the best work that your child has done in each subject.
 For example, you don’t necessarily need to keep all of the rough drafts of a writing assignment.
 Instead, keep the final copy.